The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl: Introduction

 Sometimes, this stroke of luck instead leads to tragedy.
 The unluckiest star initially has an elliptical orbit.
 Each time it approaches the pericenter, it experiences partial disruption, producing a series of flares.
 In this special case, a repeated pTDE occurs.
-The mechanism that creates the unluckiest star is possibly the Hills breakup, in which a stellar binary passes by an SMBH and gets broken into a hypervelocity star and a tightly bound star \citep{Hills1988,Cufari2022,Lu2023}.
+The elliptical orbit of the star is possibly created by the Hills mechanism, in which a stellar binary passes by an SMBH and gets broken into a hyper-velocity star and a tightly bound star \citep{Hills1988,Cufari2022,Lu2023}.
 Repeated pTDEs can provide precious evidence for the existence of pTDEs.
-However, the confirmation of repeated pTDEs can be complicated by other possible scenarios, such as a double TDE caused by an extremely close encounter between a stellar binary and either an SMBH \citep{Mandel2015} or an mpc-scale SMBH binary \citep{Wu2018}.
+However, the confirmation of repeated pTDEs can be complicated by other possible scenarios, such as a double TDE caused by an extremely close encounter between a stellar binary and either an SMBH \citep{Mandel2015} or a milliparsec-scale SMBH binary \citep{Wu2018}.
 Alternatively, multiple independent TDEs could be supported by an enhanced TDE rate, due to the concentrated nuclear stellar profile, e.g., in post-starburst galaxies \citep[e.g.,][]{Arcavi2014,Hammerstein2021,Bortolas2022,Wang2024} or galaxies with nuclear star clusters \citep{Pfister2020}.
-Despite the challenges, several candidates for repeated pTDE have been reported, e.g., ASASSN-14ko \citep{Payne2021,Payne2022,Payne2023,Huang2023}, eRASSt J045650.3–203750 \citep{Liu2023,Liu2024}, AT2018fyk \citep{Wevers2023}, RX J133157.6–324319.7 \citep{Hampel2022,Malyali2023} and AT\,2020vdq \citep{Somalwar2023}.
+Despite the challenges, several candidates for repeated pTDE have been reported, e.g., IC 3599 \citep{Campana2015}, ASASSN-14ko \citep{Payne2021,Payne2022,Payne2023,Huang2023}, Swift J023017.0+283603 \citep{Evans2023,Guolo2024}, eRASSt J045650.3–203750 \citep{Liu2023,Liu2024}, AT\,2018fyk \citep{Wevers2023,Pasham2024}, RX J133157.6–324319.7 \citep{Hampel2022,Malyali2023} and AT\,2020vdq \citep{Somalwar2023}.
 The great diversity of the flaring intervals, bands and shapes (listed in Table \ref{tab:pTDE}) among these sources calls for additional theoretical efforts.

 In this letter, we report the discovery of a new recurring flare at the position of AT\,2022dbl (also known as AT\,2018mac, ZTF18aabdajx, ASASSN-22ci).
 It follows the dissipation of the tidal disruption flare that rose two years ago.
 Photometric and spectroscopic follow-up observations have been conducted since this discovery, confirming that this flare is also the result of a TDE.
 Its extreme $\sim$4100 \AA\ emission line resembles the last flare, providing vital evidence for a repeated pTDE.